pablo-lata/quantum-chemistry/README.md

 # quantum-chemistry
-my projects involving QC
+Here I'll be putting some of my QC projects
-Hello world!
-Dupa